 Home equity loans.
 If you need a small loan for a short term and prefer the stability of a fixed monthly payment, a home equity loan could do the trick.
 You’ll get all your funds in a lump sum and make the same payment until the balance is paid off.

 Fixed-rate traditional mortgage.
 If you prefer a 30-year or other set term, a fixed-rate, conventional mortgage may be worth a look.
 However, you can expect a much higher rate for a small mortgage loan (less than $100,000) because lenders have to mark it up to cover the fixed costs of making the loan.
 You may be better off with a HELOC or home equity loan if you need to finance $100,000 or less.

 Pros and cons of downsizing your home

-- Less space to maintain.
-You’ll likely spend less time cleaning and maintaining a smaller space, which gives you more time to spend on the activities you really enjoy.
+Less space to maintain.
+A smaller space is easier to clean and maintain, which gives you more time to spend on the activities you really enjoy.

-- Lower monthly bills.
-Moving to a smaller home can mean lower monthly expenses, especially for utilities like electricity, gas and water.
+Lower monthly bills.
+Smaller homes usually come with lower costs for utilities like electricity, gas and water.

-- More cash flow for other goals.
-The fewer dollars you have to dedicate to housing costs, the more money you may have available for other financial goals, such as boosting your retirement savings or emergency fund, or paying down debt.
+More cash flow for other goals.
+If you spend less on housing costs, more money is freed up for other financial goals, such as boosting your retirement savings or emergency fund, or paying down debt.

-- May need to sell your existing home, which can be costly.
-Selling your home can cost tens of thousands of dollars, which will eat into the profit you might expect to receive from the sale.
-And, depending on your local housing supply, it may be hard to find an affordable, smaller home in your price range.
+May need to sell your existing home, which can be costly.
+The cost of selling your home can add up to tens of thousands of dollars subtracted from your sale profits.
+It also may be hard to find a home in your price range.